 Meaning, you can give this to you 10 month old, and they can start to touch and explore it.
 Will they be tying the shoelace anytime soon?
 No, but they will probably do it sooner than if they weren't playing with this.
 When I give toys like this to R earlier than the recommended age, sometimes she has no interest in it for a month or so.
 That's okay, you want to constantly be rotating out toys anyway so they don't get bored.
 That's sort of the key with toys and kids: only offer them a handful at a time, then swap them out every few days.
 This way you don't need to buy a million toys; and something old becomes new again!

-Best Montessori Friendly Gifts For Newborns to 2-Year Olds: Under $100
+Under $75 Best Montessori Friendly Gifts 1 Year Old to 2-Year Olds

 We've had these R's entire first year and they are fabulous!!
 Basically you can sign up for one playkit, or multiple by clicking here.
 They go from 0 months up to two years old too!